briancphillips/ExcelSeeker/README.md

    - View real-time progress updates
    - Cancel the search at any time
    - See which files were skipped and why
+   - Files that fail to process are automatically added to skip list
+   - Progress shows accurate count excluding skipped files
    - Clear the skip list if needed

 6. Working with results:
    - Filter results by any column
    - Sort results by clicking column headers
    - Toggle between light and dark mode
-   - View detailed file information
+   - View detailed error messages for skipped files

 ## Architecture